-From left to right: New: Add a new code to your project.
+From left to right:

+New: Add a new code, smart code, code folder, code group or smart code group to your project.

-Delete removes selected code(s) from a project.
+Delete removes the selected code(s) from a project.
 This is a permanent deletion.
-You can revert the action using UnDo, but only within the currently active session.
+You can revert the action using Undo, but only within the currently active session.